 2 PERSON RULE

-RRUUC staff will make their best efforts to ensure that a minimum of two teachers or childcare providers present to supervise any and all Religious Education Classes, children’s worship services, or congregational events for children and youth.
+RRUUC staff will make their best efforts to ensure that a minimum of two teachers or childcare providers are present to supervise any and all Religious Education Classes, children’s worship services, or congregational events for children and youth.

 At least one of these teachers or childcare providers must be 21 years old or older in nursery through Grade 5 classrooms.
 At least one of these people must be 23 years of age or older in classrooms and programs for middle school and high school youth.